Ensuring Residential And Commercial Real Estate Transactions Go Smoothly

 We also represent sellers and buyers in actions for breach of contract or specific performance, where a buyer or seller has breached a purchase contract by refusing to go forward.
 In these instances, we strive to have the court compel the buyer or seller to fulfill all obligations under the purchase agreement or pay you money damages that make you whole.

 In most situations, a real estate agent will complete a form contract.
 You need to make sure an experienced real estate attorney reviews that contract (or drafts it initially) and makes appropriate modifications to change the terms of the agreement so that it will benefit you most and not leave you in a position you will regret at the closing table.

-There is normally a limited time to do this, and it is usually five (5) business days from the date the seller signs the contract.
+There is normally a limited time to do this, and it is usually five business days from the date the seller signs the contract.
 A buyer normally has the same time period to negotiate any inspection issues with the seller.
-We can help both buyers and sellers with all of these things, including approving or disapproving of the contract as drafted, modifying the contract appropriately, negotiating and resolving home inspection issues, and keeping and protecting any unsatisfied contractual contingencies, including those mentioned above for buyers, i.e., mortgage, home inspection and home sale contingencies.
+We can help both buyers and sellers with all of these things, including approving or disapproving of the contract as drafted, modifying the contract appropriately, negotiating and resolving home inspection issues, and keeping and protecting any unsatisfied contractual contingencies, including those mentioned above for buyers, i.e., mortgage, due diligence (commercial), home or other property inspections, and home sale contingencies.

-a href="/Contact.shtml">Contact us online or call us at 773-467-8991 or toll free at 888-827-3077.
-Our office is conveniently located near the Daley Center, the Skokie courthouse, the Rolling Meadows courthouse and the Maywood courthouse.
-We accept Visa, MasterCard, Discover and American Express.
+Contact us online or call us at 773-467-8991 or toll free at 888-827-3077.
+Our office is conveniently located on the near Northwest side of Chicago, with easy access to the Daley Center, the Skokie courthouse, the Rolling Meadows courthouse and the Maywood courthouse.
+We accept Visa, Mastercard, Discover and American Express.